1technophile/OpenMQTTGateway/docs/README.md

 * Detect opened door or windows through 433mhz or BLE and alert yourself when leaving
 * Detect water leakage or smoke remotely
 * Actionate a siren if something is going wrong
-* Detect if your far mailbox has been opened by the postman with LORA
+* Detect if your far mailbox has been opened by the postman with LoRa
 * Make smart your old TV or AC system through infrared control
 * Monitor vehicle tire pressure